Out of Africa: Caring for African Violets (Saintpaulia)

 What are African Violet Chimeras?

 African violets have come a long way from there original single colour flower.
-They are now so colour schemes which are due in part to the mutations and breeding of African Violet chimeras.
-Basically, a chimera is a plant which has a combination of different plants cells with differing genetic combinations growing beside each other.
+They are now so many African violet colour schemes.
+This is due in part to the mutations and breeding of African Violet chimeras.
+A chimera is a plant which has a combination of different plants cells, with differing genetic combinations, each growing beside each other.

-The main characteristics of AV Chimeras are: Bi- colour, pinwheel stipe flowers, and they can only be propagated from suckers or stalks.
+The main characteristics of AV Chimeras are: Bi- colour, and pinwheel stripe flowers.
+They can only be propagated from suckers or stalks.
 Many of the most popular AV Chimeras are from Russian and Ukraine hybrids.

 African violets are a popular and growing hobby worth looking into.
 With one plant can propagate and learn to hybridize to your hearts content.
 There is lots of support available via local clubs, some have been listed below.